 In order to do this, you can give us secure access by adding a new user to your account.
 Rather than sending over your login details, which can create security issues online, we prefer that you follow our step by step guide, ensuring that any activity in the account is accountable to a specific user, and so that you retain control over access throughout our partnership.

 If access levels and adding users seems a bit complicated, then fear not.
 We’ve put together some handy explainers that will give you a crystal clear idea of what kind of access your assigned accountant will need, and how to give it to them.

 What access level should I give my accountant?

-Xero has three different access levels: Read Only, Standard & Advisor.
+Xero has three different access levels: Read Only, Invoice Only, Standard & Advisor.

 Generally your accountant will be able to complete a comprehensive audit with either Standard or Advisor access levels.
 While it is possible to get an idea of your account’s health with Read Only access, certain features of the account are limited so we always recommend the latter two access levels.